Pumapunku: Use of cramps

 Notable features at Pumapunku are I-shaped architectural cramps, composed of a unique copper-arsenic-nickel bronze alloy.
 These I-shaped cramps were also used on a section of canal found at the base of the terraced platform mound Akapana at Tiwanaku.
 These cramps hold the blocks comprising the walls and bottom of stone-lined canals to drain sunken courts.
-I-cramps of unknown composition were used to hold together the massive slabs forming Pumapunku's four large platforms.
 In the south canal of the Pumapunku, the I-shaped cramps were cast in place.
 In sharp contrast, the cramps used at the Akapana canal were fashioned by the cold hammering of copper-arsenic-nickel bronze ingots.
 The unique copper-arsenic-nickel bronze alloy is also found in metal artifacts within the region between Tiwanaku and San Pedro de Atacama during the late Middle Horizon around 600–900.
-Within Peru T-shaped sockets can also be found at the Qorikancha and Ollantaytambo.
-The cramp technique can also be found at buildings of Ancient Egypt (e. g. at the temple of Khnum) and Ancient Greece (e. g. at the Erechtheion).
-According to Stübel and Uhle the cramp sockets of Olympia and the Erechtheum in Athens are of the same shape that the ones of Tiwanaku.
+Within Peru, T-shaped sockets can also be found at the Qorikancha and Ollantaytambo.
+The cramp technique can also be found at buildings of Ancient Egypt (e. g. at the temple of Khnum) and Ancient Greece (e.g. at the Erechtheion).
+According to Stübel and Uhle the cramp sockets of Olympia and the Erechtheum in Athens are of the same shape as the ones of Tiwanaku.
 They call it "strikingly consistent choice of technical means" ("auffallend übereinstimmenden Wahl der technischen Mittel") which they think is due to "similar patterns in human way of thinking" ("Gesetzmässigkeit der menschlichen Denkentwickelung").